 Sell On Facebook Marketplace – Price It To Move

-When you sell on Facebook Marketplace is definitely not a get rich quick scheme, however totaling everything up I’ve made just over $1000 so far!
-Sure beats leaving it on the curb come moving day.
+When you sell on Facebook, Marketplace is definitely not a get-rich-quick scheme; however, totaling everything up I’ve made just over $1000 so far!
+It sure beats leaving it on the curb come moving day.
 And if I exchange our old stuff for previously owned furniture, I may even come out ahead.

 Packing and Purging?
 Sell on Facebook Marketplace!

-I threw away stuff only a hoarder crazy person like me would appreciate like empty coffee cans and old magazines.
-I set aside stuff that wasn’t worth anything however could be donated to charity like clothes or our old bedspread.
+I threw away stuff only a hoarder crazy person like me would appreciate, like empty coffee cans and old magazines.
+I set aside stuff that wasn’t worth anything but could be donated to a charity, like clothes or our old bedspread.
 And I spruced up larger pieces like furniture and “like new” quality stuff to list on Facebook Marketplace.

 Psychos, Gang Bangers, and The Mob

 My poor mom has heard (and related every detail to me) all the horror stories she’s heard about people selling their stuff on Facebook Marketplace and winding up in some psycho’s trunk instead.
-I think there was even a “Facebook Marketplace Killer” out there a while back, which didn’t help things.
-Hopefully this will help convince her that I’m playing it safe!
+I think there was even a “Facebook Marketplace Killer” out there a while back, which didn’t help.
+Hopefully, this will help convince her that I’m playing it safe!

-Us gals (and maybe guys too) want to sell our stuff and feel safe doing so.
-It’s a little intimidating to have a stranger show up at your door, and invite them to your house to see your stuff.
-There’s some common sense things we can do to play it smart and avoid becoming fish food.
+We gals (and maybe guys, too) want to sell our stuff and feel safe doing so.
+It’s a little intimidating to have a stranger at your door and invite them to your house to see your stuff.
+There are some common sense things we can do to play it smart and avoid becoming fish food.

 1. Advertise the item and only the item

-I try to keep ad pictures as distraction free as possible.
-I just want to sell my TP!
+I try to keep ad pictures as distraction-free as possible.
+I want to sell my TP!